 Historically, the Company's carrier segment has primarily relied on capacity provided by BCO Independent Contractors.
 Pursuant to a continuing plan to augment its available capacity and increase its revenue, the Company has been increasing the carrier segment's use of capacity provided by Truck Brokerage Carriers.
-The percent of consolidated revenue generated through all Truck Brokerage Carriers was 38.7% during the first quarter of 2006 and 33.3% during the first quarter of 2005.
+The percent of consolidated revenue generated through all Truck Brokerage Carriers was 36.2% during the twenty six week period ended July 1, 2006 and 32.6% during the twenty six week period ended June 25, 2005.